vmware/terraform-provider-vmc/examples/cluster/README.md

 # Example: Cluster management for SDDC

-This is an example that demonstrates cluster management actions like creating, updating and deleting a cluster IP for an SDDC.
+This is an example that demonstrates cluster management actions like creating, updating and deleting a cluster for an SDDC.

 To run the example: